Family friendly activities in central Queenstown

-Solve a goldrush mystery or escape into a complete other world!
-Escape Quest run Queenstown-themed escape rooms and also the brand-new VR Escape Room that is just mind-blowing!
-Or step into new dimensions with Thrillzone’s 360 VR games.
+Solve a gold rush mystery or escape into another world!
+Escape Quest run Queenstown-themed escape rooms as well as next-level VR Escape Rooms.
+Or, step into a new dimension with Thrillzone’s 360 VR games.

 2. Cinema Experiences

-Reading Cinemas Queenstown has the latest releases plus Spit the Dummy Wednesday screenings for parents and bubs.
-Thrillzone’s Vortex 12d Motion Theatre is a cutting edge, white-knuckle adventure.
-On Queenstown main pier you’ll discover a Queenstown you never imagined at KJet's Time Tripper.
+Silky Otter Queenstown has the latest releases plus unbeatable laser projection screens and luxury recliners.
+Thrillzone’s Vortex 12d Motion Theatre is a cutting-edge, white-knuckle adventure.
+On Queenstown's main pier you’ll discover a Queenstown you never imagined at KJet's Time Tripper.

 3. Ice Skating and Ice Bumper Cars

-Now open most of the year, Queenstown Ice Arena is centrally located, and offers a range of fun indoor activities including ice skating, brand new ice bumper cars and a cafe right in the gardens.
+Open year-round, Queenstown Ice Arena is centrally located and offers a range of fun indoor activities for kids including ice skating, ice bumper cars and a cafe right in the gardens.

 4. Indoor Skydiving